MishraTanishq619/React-Todo-List/README.md

 Steps to run:

-1. First, Go to folder "Tanishq-08-Rajnandgaon", Open Terminal here.
+1. First, Clone and Go to folder "React-Todo-List", Open Terminal here.

 2. Now, Install all Dependencies: